jtbrower/WinUI/src/README.md

 * You cannot create a DependencyProperty on the Window class because it is not a DependencyObject
 * Do not try to create a DependencyProperty with a IntPtr type.
 It will throw exceptions.
 * Including a resource dictionary that has a backing C# file is included like ```<namespace:YouDictionaryName />``` and not how one is normally included.

+# Notes to Self
+* Figure out or log a potential issue where custom controls that inherit from other controls such as a grid, only work in XAML, not code behind.
+Code behind throws exceptions.
+See the WindowRoot control.
+* Determine if I should open a discussion or issue regarding the infinite DPI change events firing.
+If I do I need to create a small project that can most easily reproduce the problem.